On the Iwasawa invariants of Kato's zeta elements for modular forms: Introduction

 In this article, we give a rather different and unified approach to realize the idea of Greenberg--Vatsal for modular forms of higher weight at \emph{arbitrary} good primes over the \emph{full} cyclotomic extension $\mathbb{Q}(\zeta_{p^\infty})$ of $\mathbb{Q}$.
 In order to do this, we directly work with Kato's zeta elements and Kato's main conjecture without $p$-adic $L$-functions \cite{kato-euler-systems}.
 As corollaries, we can prove Greenberg--Vatsal type results for both good ordinary and non-ordinary cases \emph{simultaneously} including $\pm$-Iwasawa theory \`{a} la Kobayashi--Pollack \cite{kobayashi-thesis, pollack-thesis} and Lei \cite{lei-compositio} and $\sharp/\flat$-Iwasawa theory \`{a} la Sprung \cite{sprung-ap-nonzero} and Lei--Loeffler--Zerbes \cite{lei-loeffler-zerbes_wach}.
 Note that the construction of \emph{integral} $p$-adic $L$-functions of modular forms depends genuinely on the reduction type and we do not have to consider this issue at all.

 The key ingredients include an extensive use of the localization exact sequence in \'{e}tale cohomology as well as the mod $p$ multiplicity one and Ihara's lemma.
-Since Fontaine--Laffaille theory is implicitly used to obtain the mod $p$ multiplicity one and Ihara's lemma, the weight $k$ of modular forms we consider satisfies $2 \leq k \leq p-1$.
+Since Fontaine--Laffaille theory is implicitly used to obtain the mod $p$ multiplicity one and Ihara's lemma, the weight $k$ of modular forms we consider is required to satisfy $2 \leq k \leq p-1$.
+The weight assumption can be removed in the semi-stable ordinary case thanks to the work of Vatsal.

 We also point out where the classical argument breaks down and how to overcome this obstruction.
-In the argument of Greenberg--Vatsal and its successors, the relevant Selmer group over the Iwasawa algebra has no proper Iwasawa submodule of finite index and it is essentially used to reveal the following phenomenon. \begin{quote} Let $f$ be a newform, $\overline{\rho}_f$ the residual representation, and $\Sigma$ a finite set of primes including all bad reduction primes.
+In the argument of Greenberg--Vatsal and its successors, the relevant Selmer group over the Iwasawa algebra has no proper Iwasawa submodule of finite index and it is essentially used to reveal the following phenomenon. \begin{quote} Let $f$ be a newform, $\overline{\rho}_f$ the residual representation, and $\Sigma_0$ a finite set of primes consisting of all bad reduction primes.
 In both algebraic and analytic sides, we have the following equality: